-Stephan Ewen is one of the originators and committers of the Apache Flink project and CTO at data Artisans, leading the development of large-scale data stream processing technology.
-Stephan coauthored the Stratosphere system and has worked on data processing technologies at IBM and Microsoft.
+Stephan Ewen is one of the originators and committers of the Apache Flink project and CTO at data Artisans, where he leads the development of large-scale data stream processing technology.
+He is also a PMC member of Apache Beam, a project to create a unified abstraction for Batch and Stream data processing.
+He coauthored the Stratosphere system and has worked on data processing technologies at IBM and Microsoft.
 Stephan holds a PhD from the Berlin University of Technology.

 Kostas Tzoumas is a PMC member of the Apache Flink project and cofounder of data Artisans, the company founded by the original development team that created Flink.
 Kostas has spoken extensively about Flink, including at Hadoop Summit San Jose 2015.

 ©2016, O’Reilly UK Ltd • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • email@example.com

 Apache Hadoop, Hadoop, Apache Spark, Spark, and Apache are either registered trademarks or trademarks of the Apache Software Foundation in the United States and/or other countries, and are used with permission.
 The Apache Software Foundation has no affiliation with and does not endorse, or review the materials provided at this event, which is managed by O'Reilly Media and/or Cloudera.